-This color wheel is meant to be a tool to help open communication about stress levels with youth/students.
+This color wheel is meant to be a tool to help open communication about stress levels with staff/patients.
 First and foremost, think about your own stress level and if you're in the red zone or yellow with a high level of discomfort, please take care of yourself first!
 You'll need to have some strategies that you can implement to help you get to green or tolerable yellow levels of stress before you can be effective helping others get there!

-For a student or youth who seems out of sorts or seems to be struggling, use the color wheel illustration on the other side to explain in your own words what the three different stress level are and ask him/her which level fits how they're feeling right now.
+For a staff or member who seems out of sorts or seems to be struggling, use the color wheel illustration on the other side to explain in your own words what the three different stress level are and ask him/her which level fits how they're feeling right now.

-Red is a danger zone - something has the youth so upset that he or she really cannot focus on anything else, and strategies will need to be found to help the youth get to a more tolerable stress level right away.
+Red is a danger zone - something has the staff/patient so upset that he or she really cannot focus on anything else, and strategies will need to be found to help staff/member get to a more tolerable stress level right away.

-The yellow zone is a tolerable level of stress, but will still require that the youth receive some support and feel safe.
+The yellow zone is a tolerable level of stress, but will still require that the staff/ member receive some support and feel safe.

-The green zone is a low level of stress and the youth receives support and feels safe.
+The green zone is a low level of stress and the staff/member receives support and feels safe.